 Before you ask any qualifying questions, take a minute to understand what the crucial questions are for your sales team and make a list of questions that your sales team can ask later on once you’ve qualified your visitor.
 You want to qualify them as quickly as possible, so you’re not wasting their time or yours.

 An example of a qualifying question is: How many employees are in your company?
-Of course, if you have Clearbit Reveal, you’ll already have this information at hand.
+Of course, if you have Clearbit Reveal or 6sense, you’ll already have this information at hand.

 Whether you use Salesforce routing rules or have your own routing setup within Qualified you’ll want ensure your qualified visitors are routed to your reps for conversations right away or given the chance to book a meeting if your reps are not available.

-You can qualify and route your visitors at any point in their engagement with you, but we recommend to qualify and route once they have answered your qualification questions in your experience.
-By k this, you'll ensure that your reps are only spending their time with your most qualified visitors.
+You can route visitors for inbound chat at any point in their engagement with you, but we recommend to Route for Inbound Chat once they have answered your qualification questions in your experience.
+By doing this, you'll ensure that your reps are only spending their time with your most qualified visitors.

-When you qualify visitors you can do any of the following actions and create actions depending on if you reps are available at the time or not.
+When you qualify visitors you can do any of the following actions and create actions depending on if your reps are available at the time or not.

 Ready to dive into the experience builder and configure some mobile-friendly experiences?
 Here are some ideas to get started: